TeyrCrimson/yolov7_pipeline/README.md

 ### Running a Live YOLOv7 Inference Script with a RealSense Camera

+This guide provides instructions on running a live YOLOv7 inference script using a RealSense camera.
+Follow the steps below to set up and run the program.

+#### Running the Program
 Follow the steps below to run a live YOLOv7 inference script using a RealSense camera:

 1. Clone this repository and switch to the `realsense` branch